 It’s a motivator.

 I also found that challenging myself to write every day made me want to do something worth writing about every day.
-At home, I was in such a routine that weeks would pass by and I’d be like “what did I even do?”
-When I was writing about every day it made everyday count for more.
-When I go back through my journal it helps me to recall more from the past 6 months than I can from the past 6 years.
-It makes you feel like you lived more and it helps slow time down.
+At home, I was in such a routine that weeks would pass by, and I’d be like “what did I even do?”
+When I was writing about every day, it made everyday count for more.
+When I go back through my journal, it helps me to recall more from the past six months than I can from the past six years.
+It makes you feel like you lived more, and it helps slow time down.

 You’ll capture what’s real.

-The juxtaposition between these two sources of memories says so much about the kind of society we live in.
+The juxtaposition between these two sources of memories says so much about these modern times.

 The best and worst memories of my life don’t make it to social media.